Alabama: Demographics

-Those citing "American" ancestry in Alabama are of overwhelmingly English extraction, however most English Americans identify simply as having American ancestry because their roots have been in North America for so long, in many cases since the early 1600s.
+Race and ethnicity

+Many American Indian tribes such as the Cherokee, Chickasaw, Choctaw, and Coushatta inhabited present-day Alabama before European colonization.
+With Spanish, French, and British colonization of Alabama, white and black Americans migrated to the area.
+From European colonization to U.S. statehood, Alabama's population grew to become increasingly non-Hispanic white and African American.
+By the 2020 census, Alabama's total racial and ethnic population was 66.5% non-Hispanic white and 26.9% African American, with a growing Hispanic and Latino population of 5.3%.

+Alabamians citing "American" ancestry are of overwhelmingly English extraction.
 Demographers estimate that a minimum of 20–23% of people in Alabama are of predominantly English ancestry and state that the figure is probably much higher.
-In the 1980 census 1,139,976 people in Alabama cited that they were of English ancestry out of a total state population of 2,824,719 making them 41% of the state at the time and the largest ethnic group.
+In the 1980 census, 1,139,976 people in Alabama cited that they were of English ancestry out of a total state population of 2,824,719 making them 41% of the state at the time and the largest ethnic group.

+Alabama has the 5th-highest black and African American population among U.S. states at 25.8% alone as of 2020.
 In 2011, 46.6% of Alabama's population younger than age 1 were minorities.
-The largest reported ancestry groups in Alabama are American (13.4%), Irish (10.5%), English (10.2%), German (7.9%), and Scots-Irish (2.5%) based on 2006-2008 Census data.
+The largest reported ancestry groups in Alabama were American (13.4%), Irish (10.5%), English (10.2%), German (7.9%), and Scots-Irish (2.5%) based on 2006–2008 U.S. census data.
 The Scots-Irish were the largest non-English immigrant group from the British Isles before the American Revolution, and many settled in the South, later moving into the Deep South as it was developed.

 In 1984, under the Davis–Strong Act, the state legislature established the Alabama Indian Affairs Commission.
-Native American groups within the state had increasingly been demanding recognition as ethnic groups and seeking an end to discrimination.
-Given the long history of slavery and associated racial segregation, the Native American peoples, who have sometimes been of mixed race, have insisted on having their cultural identification respected.
+Indigenous groups within the state had increasingly been demanding recognition as ethnic groups and seeking an end to discrimination.
+Given the long history of slavery and associated racial segregation, the Native American or American Indian peoples, who have sometimes been of mixed race, have insisted on having their cultural identification respected.
 In the past, their self-identification was often overlooked as the state tried to impose a binary breakdown of society into white and black.
 The state has officially recognized nine American Indian tribes in the state, descended mostly from the Five Civilized Tribes of the American Southeast.
 These are the following.